mvolkmann/blog/src/d3/00-article.md

 updateData();
 ```

-To see this in action, browse
+To see this in action, click
 {% aTargetBlank 'https://bar-chart.vercel.app/', 'Basic Bar Chart' %}.

 ## Adding Y Axis